-Join David Powers for an in-depth discussion in this video Understanding foreign key constraints, part of Up and Running with phpMyAdmin.
+Join David Powers for an in-depth discussion in this video Understanding foreign key constraints, part of Learning phpMyAdmin.

 - In a relational database like MySQL, foreign keys are used to link records in different tables.
 Foreign key constraints control what happens when records are inserted, updated, or deleted.
 In the database we've been using in this course, the primary key in the makes table is used as a foreign key in the cars table.
 After importing the SQL file from the exercise files, the first and seventh rows of the cars table became associated with make id 5 or Chrysler.

 If you delete either of these rows, for example when the car is sold, it has no effect on the makes table.
 Make id 5 is still associated with Chrysler.
 But if you delete make id 5 from the makes table, all cars that use that as the foreign key become orphaned.
 You can no longer search them by make because there's no way of knowing what make id 5 stands for.
 Foreign key constraints avoid this problem by detecting related records in another table and taking preventative action such as canceling the operation to prevent records from becoming orphaned.

 By doing so foreign key constraints maintain referential integrity.
 In other words, they prevent inconsistencies between related tables.
 Using foreign keys establishes a parent-child relationship between tables.
 The parent is the table that contains a primary key, which is used as a foreign key in the child table.
 So in the example database, makes is the parent table, and cars is the child.
 You always set up the foreign key constraints in the child table.